adam-golab/traefik-devduck/README.md

 docker-compose up -d traefik
 ```

-to run only Traefik.
+To run only Traefik.
 If you want to run the Hello World application then run:

 ```
 docker-compose up -d hello-world
 ```

-When you have running Traefik you can also any additional container.
-Remember to provide correct network name.
+When you have running Traefik, you can run an additional container.
+Remember to provide the correct network name.

 ```
  docker run -d \